 However, Acronis highly recommends that you install and use Acronis Backup Management Server, even if you have only one ESX(i) host.
 The management server lets you easily deploy and update agents, set up and monitor backups of your virtual machines.
 If, for better performance, you configure several agents to manage the same host, the management server will automatically distribute virtual machines between the agents.
-This is necessary to equalize the agents' load.
+This is necessary to equalize the agents' load and to avoid a conflict of snapshots which may occur if two agents try to back up a virtual machine simultaneously.